 6. Second Fermentation (Optional)

 Note: flip top caps tend to be too strong, and can make the bottle explode from pressure.
 Use screw lids which allow the excess gas & pressure release.
+However, for any ferment: check on your ferments every day, and if needed - release gas.

-Then strain out the plant matter (fruit, herbs) and reserve only the liquid refrigerate it in a sealed glass bottle.
 Depending on the flavors added and their characteristics - your ready kombucha can be kept in the refrigerator for up to 3 months.

 How to Care for Your Kombucha Scoby aka Tea Mushroom?

-After making your drink, you can save the kombucha scoby also know as a tea mushroom for reuse.
+After making your drink, you can save the kombucha scoby also known as a tea mushroom for reuse.
 Make a new batch of kombucha right away: Leave about 20% of the kombucha liquid and scoby mat in the jar covered with cloth.
 When ready - top it with freshly made sweet tea that has cooled to room temperature.

 Save to brew later: